No. Nor is ChefDb a restaurant review site, a social networking site, a wiki or a blog. The

 been collected in a central repository, and hundreds of new entries

 are coming online every week.

-My name is Brian Will and I'm the 'proprietor' of ChefDb.
+My name is Brian and I'm the 'proprietor' of ChefDb.
 I was

 born and raised in Toronto and spend my days working

-in the Marketing department at a large Canadian law firm, although my background is in Information Technology.
+as a marketing consultant for a large law firm, although my background is in information technology.
 The idea

 for ChefDb came about in 2003 when I was living in Scotland